microsoft/scmsamples-EnterpriseAssetManagement/README.md

 ## Additional Resources
 For more details, including **security roles** and **Finance and Operations Asset Management setup** , refer to the official Microsoft documentation:
 [Onboarding the Asset Management Mobile App](https://learn.microsoft.com/en-us/dynamics365/supply-chain/asset-management/asset-management-mobile-app/onboard-app).

+---

+## Third-party code and tools

+This repository does not vendor third-party source code.
+It relies on Microsoft tooling including Microsoft Power Platform CLI (PAC) and Power Apps packaging utilities as described above.
+Any third-party assets referenced at build or runtime are subject to their own licenses and are not included in this repository.

+## Telemetry and diagnostics

+This app may surface limited diagnostics and error tracing provided by the Power Apps platform.

+- How to disable: set `appinsightserrortracing` to `false` in `CanvasAppSource/Properties.json`, then rebuild/pack the app.
+Disabling diagnostics may reduce troubleshooting capability.
+- No personal data should be intentionally collected by this repository's code.
+Review your environment’s policies and telemetry configuration before deployment.

+## Trademarks

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.

+## Support

+See [SUPPORT.md](./SUPPORT.md) for how to get help and our support policy.